fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

-To do this, you have to install `aad-pod-identity` on your cluster, create a managed identity that has access to the container registry (this can also be the Kubelet identity if it has `AcrPull` role assignment on the ACR), create an `AzureIdentity` and `AzureIdentityBinding` that describe the managed identity and then label the `source-controller` pods with the name of the AzureIdentity as shown in the patch above.
+To do this, you have to install `aad-pod-identity` on your cluster, create a managed identity that has access to the container registry (this can also be the Kubelet identity if it has `AcrPull` role assignment on the ACR), create an `AzureIdentity` and `AzureIdentityBinding` that describe the managed identity and then label the `source-controller` deployment with the name of the AzureIdentity as shown in the patch above.
 Please take a look at [this guide](https://azure.github.io/aad-pod-identity/docs/) or [this one](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity)